 The sentence 'It approves the Torah and the Zabur and the Injeel and the rest of the holy scriptures that Allah has given to mankind' (Surah al-Baqarah, Verse 89) mocks these scriptures, which had probably not been read in Mecca and not been understood.

-A truly initiated biblical-kabbalistic initiate or a initiated Tantrik smiles at most about Muhammad's simplified understanding of spirituality(see Sura 2: 223; 11:13) and his transferred (Qur'an: Al-Hadid, Surah 57:12) and learned practices like the later Hikmah.
+A truly initiated biblical-kabbalistic initiate rabbi or a initiated tantrik master smiles at most about Muhammad's simplified understanding of spirituality(see Sura 2: 223; 11:13) and his transferred (Qur'an: Al-Hadid, Surah 57:12) and learned practices like the later Hikmah.

-But also Sufism also had to learn a great deal in the field of spiritual selfrealization, even from India, and it officially describes only a small part of spirituality.
+But also Sufism had to learn a lot in the field of spiritual selfrealization, even from India, and it officially describes only a small part of spirituality.